Greece Fights Dozens Of Wildfires In most Difficult Day Of Year - UrduPoint

 Greece Fights Dozens Of Wildfires In 'most Difficult Day Of Year'

-Athens, (APP - UrduPoint / Pakistan Point News - 30th Jun, 2024) Firefighters were battling a series of wildfires near the Greek capital Athens on Sunday afternoon, as the country braces for another scorching summer.
+Athens, (APP - UrduPoint / Pakistan Point News - 1st Jul, 2024) Firefighters were battling a series of wildfires near the Greek capital Athens on Sunday evening, as the country braces for another scorching summer.

 Greece faces a tough wildfire season after its warmest winter and earliest heatwave on record, with temperatures hitting 44°C (111°F).

-Two large wildfires were raging in Attica Sunday afternoon, with residents told to evacuate from eight areas near the capital.
+Two large wildfires were raging in Attica Sunday evening, with residents told to evacuate from at least eight areas near the capital.

-Some 140 firefighters, with teams of forest commandos, 39 vehicles, eight helicopters and nine aircrafts were working to control the flames in Keratea, south of Athens.
+Ert channel reported that a 45-year-old-man suffered a lethal cardiac arrest while trying to flee the fire front in suburban Athens.

+"Today is the hardest that the Fire Brigade has faced in this year's firefighting season," fire department spokesperson Vasilis Vathrakogiannis said on Sunday afternoon, during an emergency press briefing.

 "The situation is very difficult, as strong winds continue to blow, they have not subsided and the outbreaks are many," the mayor of Lavreotiki, Dimitris Loukas, told Athens news Agency.

-He warned that "the wind is very strong and is constantly creating outbreaks".

-However he said that the nearby military air base was not currently in danger from the flames.
+However he said a nearby military air base was not currently in danger from the flames.

-North of Athens, another blaze ignited in the suburb of Stamata and authorities have sent emergency messages for inhabitants to evacuate.
+Another blaze ignited in Stamata north of Athens and authorities have sent emergency messages for inhabitants to evacuate.

-Fire brigade spokesman Vasileios Vathrakogiannis said it was "the most difficult day of the year so far for the Fire Brigade."
+Fire brigade spokesman noted that wind speeds had exceeded 60 km per hour in Keratea, while in Stamata, the blaze was fanned by strong northerly winds exceeding 70 km an hour.

 - Island fires -